AdrianPricopie/ProjectTesting-With-Cypress-BDD-Page-object-model-frameworks/README.md

   - **plugins/**: Cypress plugins configuration, if any.
   - **support/**: Contains test configuration and utility functions, including step definitions for Cucumber tests.
   - **pageObjects/**: Contains Page Object Model (POM) classes, each representing a page or component of the EvoMag.ro website.
 For example, `WishlistPage.js` represents the login page.
+  - **Locators** :This directory may contain files or modules that define the locators (unique identifiers) of UI elements on the page.
+These are used within the Page Object Model (POM) classes to locate and interact with the respective elements.
 - **node_modules/**: This directory contains all the Node.js modules installed via npm, including Cypress and any other dependencies.
 - **cypress.json**: Cypress configuration file, which may include settings such as base URL, viewport size, etc.
 - **package.json**: Node.js dependencies and scripts for managing the project.